gwtproject/gwt-site/src/main/markdown/doc/latest/DevGuideI18n.md

 ## Static String Internationalization<a id="DevGuideStaticStringInternationalization"></a>

 Static string internationalization is the most efficient way to localize your application for different locales in terms of runtime performance.
 This approach is called
-&quot;static&quot; because it refers to creating tags that are matched up with human readable strings at compile time.
+"static" because it refers to creating tags that are matched up with human readable strings at compile time.
 At compile time, mappings between tags and strings are created for all languages defined in the module.
 The module startup sequence maps the appropriate implementation based on the locale setting using [deferred binding](DevGuideCodingBasics.html#DevGuideDeferredBinding).

 Static string localization relies on code generation from standard Java [properties files](DevGuideI18n.html#DevGuidePropertiesFiles) or